-While at Penn State, Tom (Professor of Turfgrass Science) advised undergraduate turfgrass science majors and coordinated the undergraduate turfgrass science program in the Department of Plant Science.
-He taught both resident and World Campus courses in many aspects of turfgrass management.
-Watschke's research concerns the evaluation of plant growth regulators and the entire spectrum of herbicides for use in turfgrass management systems.
-Research into the management of Poa annua as a desired golf course species is an ongoing and long-term project.
-In the area of water quality, Watschke was involved in an interdepartmental project (crop and soil sciences, plant pathology, entomology, agricultural engineering, and horticulture participating) to study the effects of fertilizers and pesticides on the quality of water emanating from turfgrass surfaces.
-Other research areas included turfgrass physiology, turfgrass establishment methodology, and the evaluation of bio-stimulants.
-Watschke, who joined the Penn State faculty in 1970, received his Ph.D. in agronomy from Virginia Polytechnic Institute and State University in 1971, M.S. in agronomy from Virginia Polytechnic Institute and State University in 1969, and B.S. in horticulture from Iowa State University in 1967.
+My research concerns the evaluation of plant growth regulators and the entire spectrum of herbicides for utility in turfgrass management systems.
+Research into the management of Poa annua as a desired golf course species is an ongoing and long term project.
+A major thrust of my research program has to do with water quality.
+An interdepartmental project (crop and soil sciences, plant pathology, entomology, agricultural engineering, and horticulture participating) has been established to research the effects that fertilizers and pesticides that are applied to turf have on the quality of water emanating from turf-type situations.
+Other areas of research activity include: turfgrass physiology, turfgrass establishment methodology, and the evaluation of bio-stimulants.

 - 2005-present, The Pennsylvania State University, Professor Emeritus

 - 1975-1981, The Pennsylvania State University, Associate Professor

 - 1970-1975, The Pennsylvania State University, Assistant Professor